Interstitial lung disease: Treatment

 ILD is not a single disease but encompasses many different pathological processes, hence treatment is different for each disease.
 If a specific occupational exposure cause is found, the person should avoid that environment.
 If a drug cause is suspected, that drug should be discontinued.

 Oxygen therapy

 Oxygen therapy at home is recommended in those with significantly low oxygen levels.
 Oxygen therapy in ILD is associated with improvements in quality of life but reductions in mortality are uncertain.
 Long-term oxygen therapy can be beneficial to people with ILD and hypoxemia to enhance gas exchange, lessen dyspnea, and increase physical activity.

 Pulmonary rehabilitation

 Pulmonary rehabilitation appears to be useful with the benefits being sustainable longer term with improvements in exercise capacity (as measured by a six-minute walking test), dyspnea, and quality of life.

 Lung transplantation

 Lung transplantation is an option if the ILD progresses despite therapy in appropriately selected patients with no other contraindications.
-Life expectancy after lung transplant is 5.2 years in those with idiopathic interstitial pneumonias (including idiopathic pulmonary fibrosis) and 6.7 years in those with other types of ILD.